 Despite many similarities in pacing indications between young people and adults, several differences justify the writing of a separate, dedicated chapter.
 Since children are paced for a lifetime, they are prone to a higher incidence of long-term adverse events and are at high risk of experiencing the adverse consequences of cardiac stimulation at a non-optimal site.
-Because of a small body size, the presence of a congenital defect with a right-to-left shunt, or post-operative absence of transvenous access to the target chamber, children often need to be permanently paced epicardially.
-W198-W200 Children is higher activity levels lead to greater stress and w200 Children's higher activity levels lead to greater stress on device hardware and their growth expectancy leads to higher incidence of lead dislodgement or fracture in follow-up.
-Concerns have been voiced regarding the long-term performance of endocardial leads in children, given the high incidence of abandonment, potential valvular injury and vascular crowding. w201 Endocardial leads are contra-indicated in patients with right-to-left shunt because of the risk of systemic thromboemboli.
-Therefore, in young patients, it seems preferable to postpone endocardial pacing to minimize the risks associated with the presence of multiple intracardiac leads.
-When allowed during the surgical intervention, attempts should be made to stimulate either the left or the systemic ventricle, w204 although studies looking at chronic results of LV or systemic pacing are warranted.
+Because of a small body size, the presence of a congenital defect with a right-to-left shunt, or postoperative absence of transvenous access to the target chamber, children often need to be permanently paced epicardially. w198w200 Children's higher activity levels lead to greater stress on device hardware and their growth expectancy leads to higher incidence of lead dislodgement or fracture in follow-up.
+Concerns have been voiced regarding the long-term performance of endocardial leads in children, given the high incidence of abandonment, potential valvular injury and vascular crowding. w201-w203 Endocardial leads are contra-indicated in patients with right-to-left shunt because of the risk of systemic thromboemboli.
+W200 Therefore, in young patients, it seems preferable to postpone endocardial pacing to minimize the risks associated with the presence of multiple intracardiac leads.
+When allowed during the surgical intervention, attempts should be made to stimulate either the left or the systemic ventripacing are warranted.